DataDog/integrations-extras/pliant/README.md

 In this example, the workflow is called "RestartHost" and triggers a host restart from the information Datadog passes to this workflow when it is triggered.

-  - Add Input variables which will be populated with data sent from Datadog.
-Click the "Expand" icon on at the start of the workflow to open the Variable pannel.
-We need to create matching **Input** variables.
-Set all of these input variables to equal empty quotes: `""`.
-By default, Datadog sends information for the following
+  - To add Input variables which populated with data sent from Datadog, click the "Expand" icon on at the start of the workflow to open the Variable panel.
+To create matching **Input** variables, set all of these input variables to equal empty quotes: `""`.
+By default, Datadog sends information for the following data:
 `body`
 `last_updated`
 `event_type`